Luxury Balitecture villa exterior - choosing a trustworthy Bali developer

 • !Cash-only payments, or a request to pay a personal account rather than a registered company.

-• !No PT PMA or registered Indonesian company behind the project.
+• !No registered company behind the project, just an individual taking your money.

 • !A vague or unverified land title, or a refusal to let your own lawyer check it.